Sagada: Demographics

+Languages

+Bontoc and Kankanaey are the main languages of Sagada.
+Ilocano is used as a lingua franca in the municipality.

 Religion

-Seeing that the Roman Catholicism in the Philippines has long been established, missionary Charles Henry Brent mentioned that "we are not building an altar over and against another altar," thus focusing Episcopal missionary activity among the Filipino-Chinese in Manila, the tribes in Mindanao and the tribes of northern Luzon.
+Seeing that the Catholic Church in the Philippines has long been established, missionary Charles Henry Brent mentioned that "we are not building an altar over and against another altar," thus focusing Episcopal missionary activity among the Filipino-Chinese in Manila, the tribes in Mindanao and the tribes of northern Luzon.
 Since the coming of missionaries from the Protestant Episcopal Church in the United States, the municipality of Sagada has become the only Philippine town that is predominantly Anglican with almost 95% baptised into the Episcopal Church of the Philippines (ECP).
 A known landmark at the centre of town is the Church of St. Mary the Virgin, a vibrant Episcopal parish.
 In 2004, the ECP celebrated its centennial with much of the festivities centered on the town of Sagada.

 Economy

 Since the climate is similar to those of Benguet, its crops are likewise temperate products such as cabbage, tomatoes, green pepper, potatoes, carrots, beans, and others.
 Between 1882 and 1896, the Spanish colonizers introduced Arabica coffee: a source of income since the American occupation.
 Citrus, mainly lemon, lime and Valencia oranges were introduced from Spain by Jaime Masferre to provide the needs of American missionaries and employees of the Mission of Saint Mary the Virgin.
 During the American Period, the Americans introduced products like strawberries, and peaches due to its cooler, highland rainforest climate.

 In recent years, tourism has also grown to contribute significantly to the local economy.
 Inns, restaurants, tour guide services, and other tourism-related industries have also grown rapidly.
 The municipal government also collects significant amounts through the environmental fee it charges each tourist, as well as through the taxes levied on local businesses.